 We then plot technologies, and groups of technologies, against the three horizons described.
 Initially, we arrange each technology based on our how we apply it and the experience that our team have validated in the field.
 However, this doesn’t immediately cover the forward-looking horizons - these we continually update with research, new opportunities and potential use cases.

 For example, let’s look at mobile payment technologies.
-For us, the sit comfortably in Horizon 1.
+For us, they sit comfortably in Horizon 1.
 They are mature, increasingly widely adopted by mainstream apps and websites, and are becoming part of many customers mobile behaviour.
 In contrast, ‘drones as a computing platform’ are immature from technical and regulatory perspectives and have very few proven commercial applications today - though we expect it to mature significantly over the coming 3-5 years.

 Behind this ‘technology’ horizons map we also develop a second - one that’s focused on capabilities.
 This is useful internally, to ensure teams are developing and acquiring the skills and knowledge required to successfully deliver great experiences in new fields.
 For example, designing for voice interactions requires a whole new set of skills that encompasses designing conversational flows and dialogue.